Via View From the Wing, you can get a 30% bonus when you transfer AMEX Membership Rewards points to Virgin Atlantic through May 22, 2017.

 Through May 22, 2017, you’ll earn 30% more miles when you transfer your AMEX Membership Rewards points to Virgin Atlantic.

-You can earn AMEX Membership Rewards points with cards like the AMEX The Enhanced Business Platinum® Card from American Express OPEN, The Platinum Card from American Express Exclusively for Mercedes-Benz, Premier Rewards Gold, and more!
+You can earn AMEX Membership Rewards points with cards like the AMEX The Business Platinum® Card from American Express OPEN, The Platinum Card from American Express Exclusively for Mercedes-Benz, Premier Rewards Gold, and more!

 Is This a Good Deal?